Sports in Tamil Nadu: Jallikattu

 Jallikattu is a popular bull taming sport practiced particularly during Pongal festival.
 Jallikattu was a popular sport since the Sangam period and Tamil classical period.
-Jallikattu (or sallikkattu), also known as eru thazhuvuthal and manju virattu, is a traditional spectacle in which a bull, such as the Pulikulam or Kangayam breeds, is released into a crowd of people, and multiple human participants attempt to grab the large hump on the bull's back with both arms and hang on to it while the bull attempts to escape.
+Jallikattu (or sallikkattu), also known as eru thazhuvuthal and manju virattu, is a traditional spectacle in which a bull, such as the Pulikulam or Kangayam breeds, is released into a crowd of people, and participants attempt to grab the large hump on the bull's back with both arms and hang on to it while the bull attempts to escape.
 Participants hold the hump for as long as possible, attempting to bring the bull to a stop.
 In some cases, participants must ride long enough to remove flags on the bull's horns].

 Rekla

-Rekla is a sport which is a form of bullock cart racing.
+The sport Rekla is a form of bullock cart racing.

 Sathurangam

 Chess is believed to have originated in India, c.
-280 – 550 CE, where its early form in Tamil Nadu was known as Sathurangam literally four divisions [of the military] – infantry, cavalry, elephants, and chariotry, represented by the pieces that would evolve into the modern pawn, knight, bishop, and rook, respectively.
+280 – 550 CE, where its early form in Tamil Nadu was known as Sathurangam literally four divisions [of the military] – infantry, cavalry, elephants, and chariots, represented by the pieces that would evolve into the modern pawn, knight, bishop, and rook, respectively.
+During the Sangam period chess was called Vallattam.
+Many chess pieces have been found during excavations in Tamil Nadu.
 Modern day chess is a widely popular game in the state and Tamil Nadu State Chess Association is the apex body for the game of chess in Tamil Nadu.
 The state has produced many grandmasters including Viswanathan Anand, one of the greatest and most versatile players of the modern era having won the World Chess Championship five times from 2002 to 2013.
-Other notable players include S. Vijayalakshmi, P. V. Nandhidhaa and Krishnan Sasikiran.
+Other notable players include R Praggnanandhaa, Gukesh D, S. Vijayalakshmi, P. V. Nandhidhaa, Aravindh Chithambaram, R Vaishali and Krishnan Sasikiran.

 Malyutham

-Malyutham is a traditional Indian art of full contact Grappling that originated in Tamil Nadu.
+Malyutham is a traditional Indian art of full contact grappling that originated in Tamil Nadu.
 It was widely practiced in Tamil Nadu since ancient times as a sport.
 Malyutham is one of the 64 Arts mentioned in Ancient Literature.
 Malyutham is one of the Traditional Sports practiced in Tamil Nadu.
 There is another Art named Malla - Yuddha coming from North India.
 Although the names are similar, Malla-Yuddha and Malyutham are two different and very distinct Arts.
-They are different in the nature of the techniques studied and on their external aspects as well.
+They are different in the nature of the techniques studied and in their external aspects as well.

 Gusthi

-Gusthi is a Traditional Sports Activity, which is practiced in punjab since time immemorial.
+Gusthi is a Traditional Sports Activity, which is practiced in Punjab since time immemorial.
 Gusthi is also known as Kai Kuthu Sandai.
-Gusthi is a form of Traditional Boxing, which is slightly deviated from Wrestling.
+Gusthi is a form of Traditional Boxing, which is slightly deviated from wrestling.
 Gusthi of Tamil Nadu is a derivative of Malyutham of Tamil Nadu.
 Gusthi also includes Grapplings as well.
 There is another art coming from North India named Kushti.
 Although the names are almost same, Gusthi and Kushti are two different and two distinct arts.
-Gusthi is an art of Boxing, while Kusthi is an art of Wrestling.
-They are different in the nature of the techniques studied and on their external aspects as well.
+Gusthi is an art of Boxing, while Kusthi is an art of wrestling.
+They are different in the nature of the techniques studied and in their external aspects as well.